 5 37 2531948.
 3.71

-Provide the results in an ASCII file and a PDF file named “XXX15Expected Loss Cost” where XXX denotes the abbreviated name of the modeling organization.
+Provide the results in an ASCII file and a PDF file named “XXX17Expected Hurricane Loss Cost” where XXX denotes the abbreviated name of the modeling organization.
 The ASCII file will have 300 rows.

 Display these results as cumulative empirical distribution functions as shown in Figure 8 or its equivalent.